IFierta/mac-os-opencore-asus-k501lx_lb/README.md

 - Microphone

-- FaceTime (Before starting FaceTime, first run the Photo Booth program so that the camera can initialize.)
+- FaceTime (Before starting FaceTime, first run the Photo Booth program so that the camera can initialize.

-- Keyboard backlight works when using ApplePS2SmartTouchPad.kext

 **Not tested:**